microsoft/vcpkg-docs/vcpkg/reference/installation-tree-layout.md

 ### <a name="layout-tools"></a> `tools/<port>`

+> [!IMPORTANT]
+> vcpkg is first and foremost a C++ library dependency manager, port authors should
+> be deliberate when deciding to include tools in the installation output.
+For example:
+> consider installing only a release executable when the debug tool is not needed.

 Contains executable tools produced by a port, it is not required, but is highly recommended that each installed executable goes into a subdirectory matching the name of the port that produced it.
 For example, a `contoso` port might install a `ContosoGenerator.exe` to `tools/contoso/ContosoGenerator.exe`.

+Some ports require that their executables go into a `bin` subdirectory, in which case the recommended pattern is `tools/<port>/bin`.